George Mason University School of Law, J.D., magna cum laude, 2016

 - Florida, 2018

-Blake Frieman is a commercial finance associate attorney at Bean, Kinney & Korman.
+Blake Frieman is an associate attorney at Bean, Kinney & Korman who specializes in commercial lending.
 He routinely represents lenders in the documentation, negotiation, and closing of commercial loan transactions, including real estate loans, business asset loans, and construction loans.
-Blake has experience in loan document drafting and negotiation; review and analysis of real property title, survey, and leasing issues; review and negotiation of title insurance; representing clients with respect to general corporate transaction issues; and the creation and perfection of liens and security interests in real estate and personal property.
+Blake has experience in loan document drafting and negotiation; review and analysis of real property title, survey, and leasing issues; review and negotiation of title insurance; and the creation and perfection of liens and security interests in real estate and personal property.
+He also has experience representing clients in corporate transactions, including asset and equity sales, leasing matters, financing arrangements, and the creation of corporate entities.

 Prior to joining Bean, Kinney & Korman, Blake served as a legal intern for Commissioner Maureen K. Ohlhausen of the Federal Trade Commission.
 He also served as a legal intern for the Civil Division of the U.S. Attorney’s Office for the Middle District of Florida.